Private heart ops deal for NHS patients agreed by minister

-Shadow Health Minister Darren Millar AM has accused ministers of "hypocrisy".'Extra capacity'
+Shadow Health Minister Darren Millar AM has accused ministers of "hypocrisy".

 The Welsh government said it had agreed the Welsh Health Specialised Services Committee (WHSSC) could buy cardiac surgery services from Spire Hospital, Bristol, and three NHS facilities in England until 30 September.